$t$-Structures with Grothendieck hearts via functor categories: -structures t-structures with Grothendieck hearts

 $(2)\Longrightarrow (4)$ Since $\mcQ := \Prod_\mcD(\hat{Q})$ is a preenveloping subcategory, it follows from assertion~(2) that $\Prod(\hat{Q})$ is $t$-cogenerating in $\mcV$ (see Definition \ref{def.t-generating}).
 Hence we can apply Theorem~\ref{thm.t-generating left Kan extensions} to the $t$-structure $\mathbf{t}^\op=(\mcV^\op,\mcU^\op)$ in $\mcD^\op$ and the $t$-generating subcategory $\mcQ^\op$.
 Upon taking the opposite categories again and in view of Lemma~\ref{lem.Cont(P)}, we obtain the following diagram, which commutes up to natural equivalence both for the left and for the right adjoints, $F$ is a Serre quotient functor and $G$ its fully faithful left adjoint:

 Here, $H_{\hat{Q}}$ is the restricted Yoneda functor taking $V\rightsquigarrow\Hom_\mcD(V,?)_{|\mcQ}$ and, in particular, it coincides with the coproduct-preserving initial functor constructed in (the proof of) Theorem~\ref{thm.classify homological functors} for the product equivalence class of $\hat{Q}$.
-Moreover, $\Cont(\mcQ,\Ab)^\op$ is an AB3* abelian category with enough injectives and its subcategory of injective objects is equivalent to $\Prod(\hat{Q})$ (see Lemma \ref{lem.Cont(P)}), it is complete by \cite[Proposition 3.2]{PS1} and, since $\hat{Q}$ is pure-injective, we know by Proposition~\ref{prop.Positsetski-Stovicek} that it is also AB5.
+Moreover, $\Cont(\mcQ,\Ab)^\op$ is an AB3* abelian category with enough injectives and its subcategory of injective objects is equivalent to $\Prod(\hat{Q})$ (see Lemma \ref{lem.Cont(P)}).
+Since $\hat{Q}$ is pure-injective, we know by Proposition~\ref{prop.Positsetski-Stovicek} that it is also AB5.

 Finally, we conclude by Proposition~\ref{prop.left adjoint-implies-right adjoint}.
 It follows that $F$ is a Gabriel localization functor and $\mcH$ is also AB5 with an injective cogenerator.
 Furthermore, $F$ is a left adjoint, so that $\H\cong F\circ H_{\hat Q}$ preserves coproducts.